PayU-EMEA/plugin_prestashop/README.EN.md

 ## More on features

+### Payment method order
+ Applies only to  **Payment methods displayed on Presta checkout summary page** switched to `Yes` To set the order of the payment method icons enter payment method values separated by comma.
+ [Payment method values][ext6].

 ### Multi-currency
 POS in PayU system has only one currency defined.
 Therefore to accept payments in more currencies, POS for each currency has to be separately configured.